 1031 Challis Springs Dr., New Albany

-At this 33 acre athletic/recreational park you can play at one of 12 soccer fields, one softball diamond or play on the playground.
+At this 33 acre athletic/recreational park you can play at one of 12 soccer fields or play on the playground.
 For directions, click here.

 200 McCutcheon Rd., Gahanna